-All four original vocalists wrote their share of songs, and the group having so many talented voices made group dynamics tense – right from the start, Clark and Crosby were vying for who got the rhythm guitar and who got the tambourine.
+All four vocalists in the original band wrote songs, and the group having so many talented voices made group dynamics tense – right from the start, Clark and Crosby were vying for who got the rhythm guitar and who got the tambourine.
 Along with the record company’s demand for quick material – the group released their first six albums in little over three years – their career arguably wasn’t as sparkling as it could have been.
 But there are plenty of terrific songs on their albums – ‘Eight Miles High’, ‘Mr Tambourine Man’, and ‘Turn!
 Turn!
-Turn!’ are classic sixties singles, and there are plenty of gems to be found.
+Turn!’ are classic 1960s singles, and there are many gems to be found.

 My favourite Byrds’ albums are 1967’s Younger Than Yesterday and 1968’s The Notorious Byrd Brothers, where they explore different sonic textures, and Crosby, Hillman, and McGuinn are all contributing great songs.
 Crosby was fired during the recording of The Notorious Byrd Brothers, and his replacement Gram Parsons led the group into country music.
 After 1968’s Sweetheart of the Rodeo, Hillman and Parsons both left the band, and this page’s coverage stops – after this McGuinn was the only original Byrd remaining.
 McGuinn carried The Byrds name on until 1973, when the original five reunited for a one-off self-titled album, before the band broke up.
 I’ve heard it, and like it, but it reflects the members’ solo careers more than it does the band’s original sound.